Darkxzie/Nueral-Network-From-Scratch/README.md

 The LaTeX report `DevSoc_REPORT.pdf` provides:

-- An overview of ensemble learning
+- An overview of projects
-- Explanation of the dataset and preprocessing steps
+- Explanation of the dataset and all steps
 - Detailed discussion of each model
 - Evaluation metrics with formulas
-- Confusion matrices and result interpretation
+- Confusion matrices,result interpretation and any other relevant data

-## Assets

-All figures used in the report and notebooks—including model performance plots and confusion matrices—are available in the `assets/` folder.

-## How to Use

-- Open each notebook in Google Colab or your local Jupyter environment.
-- Run the cells sequentially from top to bottom to ensure proper execution.
-- Ensure any necessary files (e.g., images, datasets) are present in the environment.

 ## Google Colab Links